Canada Ranks 15th on Social Progress Index 2024

 Canada’s natural resource sectors employ millions of people across the country.
 These are well-paying, long-term careers that support countless families while helping Canadians sustain one of the highest quality-of-life rankings in the world.

-Government revenues generated by the natural resource industries – forestry, mining, energy, agriculture – are used to supplement our nation’s public healthcare, infrastructure and educational systems (to name a few examples), which underpin our high ranking on the Social Progress Index and other ESG-related indexes.
+Government revenues generated by the natural resource industries — forestry, mining, energy, agriculture — supplement our nation’s public healthcare, infrastructure, and educational systems (to name a few examples), which underpin our high ranking on the Social Progress Index and other related indices.

 For example, between 2000 and 2032, the oil and gas industry is expected to generate over $1.1 trillion in revenues for Canadian governments – an extraordinary amount of cash that could pay for 550 new hospitals like the proposed acute care hospital in Windsor-Essex, at $2 billion each.